Fox River State Trail: Ott Road to Greenleaf

 It is 10.7 miles from Ott Road to Greenleaf on the Fox River State Trail.

-Unfortunately, there is no parking area at the trail’s junction with Ott Road.
-Roadside parking is not permitted, with “no parking” signs posted on both sides of the road.
-A small drive-in spot is situated across the road from the start of the trail.
-This may be used as a quick drop-off location.
-But as a parking spot, it is not allowed.
+When biking north on the Fox River State Trail, a logical place to start is where the path commences on Ott Road.
+Unfortunately, there is only small parking area to accommodate three or four vehicles at the that location.
+Roadside parking is not permitted, with “no parking” signs posted there.
+A small drive-in spot is situated across the road from the start of the trail, which may also serve as a parking spot.

-Given the popularity of the Fox River Trail, it is disappointing there are no parking or trail facilities at the southern terminus of the trail.
-Trail-goers may park on a street in Forest Junction, or at a trailhead 3.7 miles north of the trail’s start.
+Given the popularity of the Fox River Trail, it is disappointing there is not a larger parking lot or trail amenities at its southern terminus.
+Trail-goers may also park their vehicles on a street in Forest Junction, or at a trailhead 3.7 miles north.
 This trailhead has no facilities other than a parking lot.
-To access it by car, turn east on County Road K from Wisconsin State Highways 32-57.
+To access it by car, turn east on County Highway K from Wisconsin State Highways 32-57.
 The intersection is 1.5 miles north of Forest Junction.
-County Road K immediately crosses the trail.
+County Highway K immediately crosses the trail.
 Take a quick right onto Holmes Road, and drive 0.5 mile south before turning right (west) into the gravel parking lot.

 Plenty of farms are found along the Fox River State Trail.

-There are few benches along the trail.
-The path’s surface is crushed limestone.
-During wet weather, it may become soft.
-The wide trail is also open to horseback riders from Ott Road to Greenleaf.
+The Fox River State Trail is open to horseback riders from Ott Road to Greenleaf.
 Horse droppings are occasionally found on the trail.
-Tall bushes line the path, and the trail occasionally passes through small clusters of trees.
+Bicyclists should yield to equestrians on the trail.
+The trail proceeds north pass farm fields.
+Tall bushes line the path, and the trail occasionally passes through small clusters of hardwood trees.

 Clusters of trees, like these birches, are found along the trail.